PavanRangani/docs/docs/prd/incentive-stock/grant.md

 #### First Vest Date

 Date input field.
 Its a mandatory field.

+It allows to enter the start date of the vesting schedule.
 Its always greater than `Grant Date`.

 Applicable only when Vesting type is `Simple`.

 #### Shares in First Vesting

 Number input field.
 Decimal is not allowed.
+It allows to enter the first share of the vesting of the vesting schedule.

+Its always lower than `Shares Granted`.
 Applicable only when Vesting type is `Simple`.

 #### Vesting Frequency

 Vesting frequency of this Grant.
 Its values are `Annual`, `Quarterly` & `Monthly`.
 Default `Annual` is selected.

+If the vesting frequency is `Annual`, the system will create a vesting schedule every year from first vest date to expiration date.

+Same Vesting frequency is `Monthly`, system will create a vesting schedule for every month and Vesting Schedule is `Quarterly`, system will create a vesting schedule for quarterly from first vest date to expiration date.

 Applicable only when Vesting type is `Simple`.